Text2Cypher Across Languages: Evaluating and Finetuning LLMs: Experimental Results

 \subsection{Impact of question language}

 We first examine the impact of question language on foundational LLMs using the translated dataset.
 In this stage, we do not modify the task prompt for the Text2Cypher task (shown in Table~\ref{tab:instructions}), which is kept in English.
 Figure~\ref{fig:text2cypher_results} shows the performance of the foundational models on English, Spanish, and Turkish questions.

 The results indicate that all models perform best on English questions, followed by Spanish, with the lowest performance observed for Turkish.
-This pattern aligns with differences in language resourcedness: English is an extremely high-resource, Spanish is a high-resource, and Turkish is a medium-resource language~\cite{nicholas2023lost,joshi2020state}.
-LLMs generally perform better on languages with richer and more diverse training data.
+This pattern aligns with differences in language resourcedness of these languages and underlines the effect of training data coverage.
+LLMs generally perform better on languages with richer and more diverse training data, such as English, which improves the quality of learned representations~\cite{nicholas2023lost,joshi2020state}.
 Additionally, prior work~\cite{dhamecha2021role} shows that models generalize more effectively across linguistically similar languages.
+Spanish and English both belong to the Indo-European language family, while Turkish belongs to the Altaic family, and exhibits distinct linguistic traits.
+Languages with complex morphology and flexible word order, such as Turkish, have greater challenges for semantic parsing and alignment to Cypher queries, as discussed above.
+Spanish, being linguistically closer to English in structure, experiences less from these challenges.
+Overall, these characteristics increase ambiguity and makes the mapping to structured queries more difficult compared to English~\cite{bayram2024setting, alecakir2022turkishdelightnlp, tohma2020challenges, baucells2025iberobench}.

-As Spanish and English both belong to the Indo-European language family, while Turkish belongs to the Altaic family, structural differences may further contribute to performance disparities.
-In these experiments, the prompts remained in English, which we hypothesize may have introduced confusion for the LLMs when processing non-English questions.
-In the next section, we explore this by presenting results for one of the foundational models using both translated questions and translated prompts.
+In these experiments, the prompts remained in English, which may introduce additional challenges for LLMs when processing non-English questions.
+In the next section, we explore this effect further by evaluating model performance using both translated questions and translated prompts.